-This area of Spain is massive, and due to it being more of a family holiday I was not as focused on targeting specific species as I was with trying to ensure that everybody else enjoyed themselves as well.
+Due to this being more of a family holiday I was not as focused on targeting specific species as I was with trying to ensure that everybody else enjoyed themselves as well.
 Although the majority still consisted of bugging, there weren’t any before-sunrise starts or extremely late night walks.
 I had high hopes for Spanish Ibex in the mountains, and my shieldbug target was Solenosthidium bilunatum, which had been sporadically recorded around the area.
 Unfortunately I saw neither of these species; however, there were plenty of surprises in store on the shieldbug front, and some great experiences with other wildlife.

 DAY 1 - Ermita Santa Marina

 It was hot and dry.
 Around the abandoned hotel was a patch of waist high wildflowers and grass, singing with the zithering calls of grasshoppers, and buzzing with the busy, heat-propelled forms of all sorts of flying things.
-There was so much bug business going on in the dry vegetation, and abslutely nothing was prepared to sit still under the midday sun.
-The heat was bouncing off the grey stone of the building, and there was no breeze moving through the top of the pine trees.
-I could feel myself getting a little dizzy - how was anyone supposed to find things in this heat?
+The heat was bouncing off the grey stone of the building, and there was no breeze moving through the pine trees.
+With so much bug business going on in the dry vegetation and abslutely nothing prepared to sit still under the midday sun, I could feel myself getting a little dizzy - how was anyone supposed to find things in this heat?

 Above: Spanish Gatekeeper, Large Psammodromus, Graphosoma italicum, weevil (Genus Coniocleonus), Graptostethus servus, Valgus hemipterus, Queen of Spain Fritillary, and a tiny early instar Swallowtail caterpillar.

-I sat down in the vegetation and stared at a thistle, surrounded by Viper’s Bugloss / Común viborera (Echium vulgare).
+After a short, slow walk in pursuit of restless butterflies, I found myself surrounded by Viper’s Bugloss / Común viborera (Echium vulgare).
 One of my targets for this trip was Psacasta exanthematica, a beautiful spotted shieldbug which feeds on plants in the family boraginaceae.
-There were several buglosses dotted around the flower patch, and I was sure my quarry would be here, although examination of the nearest plant produced nothing.
+There were several buglosses dotted around this flower patch, and I was sure my quarry would be here, although examination of the nearest plant produced nothing.

 Next to the scrub were some boulders, under which Tom found the wonderful Ant Nest Cricket (Myrmecophilus acervorum) in a Lasius nest.
 These tiny (3mm) crickets live as kleptoparasites in ant nests, where various behavioural and chemical cues mean that the ants accept them in the colony.
 They have no stridulatory organs, and no wings, taking on a very distinctive smooth, hunchbacked appearance.